Fallback Chains for Missing Data

 targetMeasurement = "iot_sensor_readings"

-// even when the window is empty.
+// well-defined even when the window returned zero points.

 primaryCount =